-This summer, 45 million pounds of marshmallows will be toasted over a fire in America.
+This summer, millions of marshmallows will be toasted over fires across America.
 Many will be used as an ingredient in the quintessential summer snack: the s'more.

-Huddling around a campfire and eating gooey marshmallows and warm chocolate sandwiched between two graham crackers may feel like primeval traditions.
+Eating gooey marshmallows and warm chocolate sandwiched between two graham crackers may feel like a primeval tradition.

 But every part of the process – including the coat hanger we unbend to use as a roasting spit – is a product of the Industrial Revolution.